 History and geology

-Kalbar’s exploration activity has increased the Glenaladale resource from 1.7Bt to 2.7Bt of heavy mineral.
-It is one of the biggest mineral sands deposits in the world and the Fingerboards zone has one of the highest grades
+Kalbar’s exploration activity has increased the Glenaladale resource from 1.7Bt to 2.7Bt of heavy mineral, cementing its position as one of the largest mineral sands deposits in the world and the Fingerboards zone has some of the highest grades known.